Key Takeaways

 This question comes up constantly, especially in India.
 Can your puppy thrive on vegetarian food?
 The short answer: it's complicated.

-Veterinary experts I've consulted emphasize that vegetarian puppy diets require serious supplementation.
-You can't just feed rice and dal and call it a day.
-You need fortified commercial vegetarian formulas or meticulously planned homemade diets with calcium, vitamin D, B12, iron, zinc, and essential amino acids like taurine and L-carnitine that are naturally abundant in meat.
+Veterinary experts emphasize that vegetarian puppy diets require serious supplementation.
+You can't feed rice and dal and call it a day.
+You need fortified commercial vegetarian formulas or carefully planned homemade diets with calcium, vitamin D, B12, iron, zinc, and essential amino acids like taurine and L-carnitine that are naturally abundant in meat.

-Brands like Dogsee Veda and Pedigree offer vegetarian puppy options using soy protein, peas, lentils, fortified with synthetic nutrients.
+Brands like Dogsee Veda and Pedigree offer vegetarian puppy options using soy protein, peas, and lentils, fortified with synthetic nutrients.
 For some puppies they work, but growth rates can vary.
+Curious about the homemade vs commercial food tradeoffs for Indian conditions?
+That comparison covers costs and nutritional gaps in detail.

-Now, if you're considering non-vegetarian options, you've got choices beyond chicken.
-Buffalo meat is increasingly common in Indian formulas — it's lean, protein-rich, and cheaper than imported options.
+If you're considering non-vegetarian options, you've got choices beyond chicken.
+Buffalo meat is increasingly common in Indian formulas — lean, protein-rich, and cheaper than imported options.
 Goat meat appears in some regional brands.
 Ocean fish (like in Farmina) offers omega-3s and novel protein for pups with chicken sensitivities.

 Age-Based Feeding Guide: 2 Months to 12 Months

 When Bruno came home at eight weeks, I had no clue how much to feed him.
-Too much, and I'd risk hip dysplasia down the line.
+Too much, and I'd risk hip dysplasia.
 Too little, and he'd miss critical growth windows.
 Here's what I wish someone had told me.

 At 8-12 weeks (2-3 months), your puppy needs four meals daily, totaling about 5-6% of their body weight.
-Yes, four.
-I know that sounds intense, but their tiny stomachs can't handle large portions, and their metabolism is running at maximum speed.
+Four.
+I know that sounds intense, but their tiny stomachs can't handle large portions, and metabolism is running at full speed.
 For a 3kg puppy, that's roughly 150-180 grams spread across the day.

 Bruno's schedule looked like this: 7 AM, 12 PM, 5 PM, 9 PM.
-The key?
-Consistency.
+Consistency matters.
 Same times daily helps with housetraining too, because what goes in on schedule comes out on schedule.

-From 3-6 months, you drop to three meals daily — breakfast, lunch, dinner.
+From 3-6 months, drop to three meals daily — breakfast, lunch, dinner.
 Total food amount is now 4-5% of body weight.
 This is when growth really accelerates.
 Kuttie went from 4kg to 12kg in this window.
-Your portions will increase even as meal frequency drops.
+Portions increase even as meal frequency drops.

-Now here's something crucial that veterinary orthopedic studies confirm: overfeeding in large breed puppies increases hip dysplasia risk by 30-40%.
-That's huge.
+Veterinary orthopedic studies confirm that overfeeding in large breed puppies increases hip dysplasia risk by 30-40%.
+That's significant.
 So if you've got a Lab, German Shepherd, or Golden Retriever puppy, err on the lean side.
-You should be able to feel their ribs without pressing hard, but not see them prominently.
+You should feel their ribs without pressing hard, but not see them prominently.

 Portion sizes vary wildly by breed.
 A 2-month-old Pomeranian eats maybe 40-50 grams daily.
 A 2-month-old Lab puppy needs 200-250 grams.
 Always check the feeding chart on your specific food bag — they vary by caloric density.

-The transition from puppy to adult food depends on breed size.
-Small breeds (under 10kg adult weight) reach 90% adult size by 9-10 months and can switch around 10-12 months.
+Small breeds (under 10kg adult weight) reach 90% adult size by 9-10 months and can switch to adult food around 10-12 months.
 Large breeds keep growing until 12-14 months and need puppy formula longer.
 Giant breeds?
 Some vets recommend specialized growth formulas until 18-24 months.

-And please, please transition gradually.
-Mix 25% new food with 75% old food for 2-3 days.
-Then 50-50 for 2-3 days.
+And please transition gradually.
+Mix 25% new food with 75% old for 2-3 days.
+Then 50-50.
 Then 75% new.
 This prevents the digestive upset that hits 60% of puppies with sudden diet changes.
-I learned this the hard way with Bruno — one abrupt switch resulted in three days of diarrhea and a very stressed household.
+I learned this the hard way with Bruno — one abrupt switch resulted in three days of diarrhea and a very stressed household in our Mumbai flat.

 India-Specific Feeding Challenges and Solutions